funktionale-programmierung/bob2015/2020/robinson-burns.md

 ### Steve Robinson-Burns

-Steve works at Previse, a fintech startup, where he's a Software Engineer.
+Steve gathered the material for this talk at Previse, a fintech startup, where he worked as a a Software
+Engineer.
 They use Clojure, which is a great problem solving tool, but he believes that as tools go, teamwork is even better.
 He's also a big fan of deleting code.
 Based in Edinburgh, he enjoys long walks with